 We may request specific information from you to help us confirm your identity and process your request.
 Applicable law may require or permit us to decline or not fully meet your request.
 If we decline or not fully meet your request, we will tell you why, subject to legal restrictions.

 If you wish a complaint about our use of your personal data or our response to your requests regarding your personal data, you may contact the data protection Supervisory Authority in your country.
 You can find your data protection regulator here:

 Cross-Border Data Transfer

 If we transfer your personal information out of Europe to a country not deemed by the European Commission to provide an adequate level of personal information protection, the transfer will be performed:

-- Pursuant to the recipient’s compliance with standard contractual clauses, EU-US Privacy Shield (or Swiss-US Privacy Shield, as applicable), or Binding Corporate Rules
+- Pursuant to the recipient’s compliance with standard contractual clauses, or Binding Corporate Rules

-- Pursuant to the consent of the individual to whom the personal information pertains
+- Pursuant to the consent of the individual to whom the personal data pertains

 - As otherwise permitted by applicable European requirements.

 You may contact us if you want further information on the specific mechanism used by us when transferring your personal information out of Europe.

 3. Information for Visitors Resident in California

 This California Consumer Protection Act Privacy Notice (“CCPA Notice”) applies to all Personal Information collected and/or received by ProSciento from consumers residing in California.
 This CCPA Notice explains how ProSciento collects, manages, uses and protects Personal Information and how it may also be used in conjunction with other ProSciento privacy notices located here:

 For purposes of this CCPA Notice, the following definitions shall apply: